rukai/rukaidata/docs/writeup.md

 Currently rukaidata displays hitboxes, hurtboxes, ledge grab boxes and environment collision boxes.
 It would be really cool to render the character along with these visualisations.
 It would give the user an in-game grounding to what the data is showing.

+## Reflections on the overall approach

+If I were to start this project over from scratch I would take a completely different approach.
+To be truly accurate I should have extracted data from a live running game.
+There are a fair few actions that cannot be extracted because of the limitations in this approach to emulating brawl.
+This logic could probably either be done at the emulation level (within dolphin) or within Brawl itself.

+I have no desire to do this myself though.
+The current approach is good enough.